 Whist living in London, Car painted London scenes, produced Christmas cards, often of river motives, and the countryside (especially Buckinghamshire and Lincolnshire).
 She also painted during extended travels abroad.
 Her London scenes include remarkable sets of London bedecked with flags for several important occasions.

 In the run up to World War 2 there was an appeal for artists to record old buildings in case they were lost.
 Car was apparently commissioned to record buildings in danger of destruction.
 She developed a particular skill in portraying the structure of old buildings which convey their character beyond what a photograph could achieve.
 In 1942 she donated a significant number of her paintings of Buckinghamshire to what is now the Bucks County Museum and 38 of them can be seen here.
-She also set about painting windmills in the east and south of England to record them before they were lost , and a notable collection of over one hundred of these is available on this site.
+She also set about painting windmills in the east and south of England to record them before they were lost.
+A notable collection of over one hundred of these is available on this site.
 Many of them were indeed destroyed after she painted them.